 During the second year, you can customize your degree further according to your main interests.
 If you choose a generalist profile, then you can choose from a number of electives or undertake a traineeship for an entire term.
 If you choose a specialist profile, it is half a term of electives or traineeship followed by the Methodological specialisation course.
 The final term consists of a 30 ECTS Master's thesis.

-Landscape / Environmental Archaeology: GIS for Archaeologists, 15 ECTS (Co-Taught Course)
+GIS for Landscape & Environmental Archaeology, 15 ECTS (Co-Taught Course)

 Landscape / Environmental Archaeology project work/thesis, 15 ECTS